CryptoGing/Guide/docs/gettingStarted/piAppPlatform/piAppPlatformSDK.md

 # Pi App Platform SDK
 {: .no_toc }
-The SDK is a developer's method to interact with and obtain information from Pi Network.
+The SDK is a developer's method to interact with and obtain information from the Pi Servers.
 Developers can request information such as a Pioneer’s username or create a payment within Pi Browser.
 {: .fs-6 .fw-300 }

 ## Table of contents